opendocsg/slw-judgments-backfill/2018_SGHCR_14/report.md

 **_Parties’ Arguments_**

 15     Counsel for the Plaintiff, Ms Lee Ping (“Ms Lee”), submitted that the documents sought were irrelevant to the OS.
-The key authority she relied on was the High Court decision of _Lai Hoon Woon (executor and trustee of the estate of Lai Thai Lok, deceased) v Lai Foong Sin and another_ [2016] SGHC 113 (“ _Lai Hoon Woon_ ”).
+The key authority she relied on was the High Court decision of _Lai Hoon Woon (executor and trustee of the estate of Lai Thai Lok, deceased) v Lai Foong Sin and another_ <span class="citation">[2016] SGHC 113</span> (“ _Lai Hoon Woon_ ”).
 In particular, she cited the following observations of the court ( _Lai Hoon_

 _Woon_ at [95]):